UPDATE: One Dead, Two Wounded In Jersey City's First Homicide Of '24: Prosecutor

 “All information will be kept confidential,” the prosecutor said.

-NOTE: Video purportedly from the scene near McGinley Square shows a silver sedan stopped in the street with its doors open and what appeared to be blood on the ground and inside the vehicle.
-The video actually was recorded over a mile away at 3rd Street and Newark Avenue downtown.
-It’s unclear what connection, if any, the vehicle has to the shooting or why the area was misidentified.
+NOTE: Video from the incident shows a silver sedan stopped in the street with its doors open and what appeared to be blood on the ground and inside the vehicle at 3rd Street and Newark Avenue.
+The crime scene in the photos with this story is at Jordan Avenue off Mercer Street, more than a mile away.
+Authorities haven't yet clarified the situation.